SuperNEMO-DBD/SimulationValidationModule/README.md

 filename_out : string[1] = "my_filename.root"

-If in doubt about the `__visu_tracks` content of the SD data bank, you can produce that output (careful) when specifying in the simulation configuration script the variant service option:
+If in doubt about the `__visu_tracks` content of the SD data bank, you can produce that output (careful, much larger output files) when specifying in the simulation configuration script the variant service option:

 [name="flsimulate.variantService" type="flsimulate::section"]